wbbeyourself/arxiv_paper_downloader/README.md

 ## usage

-Step 1: download all papers
+Step 1: download all papers, default is ACL 2023 papers, you can specify your acl url.
 ```bash
 python acl_spider.py
 ```